dennisj002/csl-2/README.txt

 CSL really has no grammar, just one word after another with namespaces - forth like - with some words being defined as operating infix or prefix.
 It may be more powerful and flexible than a context-sensitive language in the Chomsky hierarchy of language types.
-It is a renamed outgrowth of openVm and openvmtil64.
+For me it's an exercise in theoretical and applied computer science - a renamed outgrowth of openVm and openvmtil64.

 openVm : Tookit for Implementing (and exploring) Languages - a bottom-up, optimizing native code vm, that is an extensible, contatenative, RPN, scripting language